Kruchy1980/codewars-excercises/Excercises_List/1.Fundamentals/List-of-Excercises.md

 ### Excercise 181 - noobCode 01: SUPERSIZE ME.... or rather, this integer!

 ### Excercise 182 - Can we divide it?

+### Excercise 183 - Multiplication table for number